GeluHorotan/GeluHorotan/README.md

 ### Hi, I am Gelu Horotan! 👋

 Detail-oriented and highly motivated frontend developer with expertise in React, Next.js, Typescript, Redux, and Tailwind CSS.
 I am dedicated to constantly expand my technical skills and knowledge by proactively learning new technologies such as Node.js, Express.js, MongoDB, Mongoose, Docker, and Socket.io.
-I am commited to deliver timely and effective solutions that exceeds your expectations.
+In addition, I am adaptable to various work setups, including the option for remote work or the willingness to relocate for new opportunities.

 Visit https://geluhorotan.com to see examples of my work.